RxJS 배우기

 The main difference between switchMap and other flattening operators is the cancelling effect.
 On each emission the previous inner observable (the result of the function you supplied) is cancelled and the new observable is subscribed.
 You can remember this by the phrase switch to a new observable.

 Be careful though, you probably want to avoid switchMap in scenarios where every request needs to complete, think writes to a database. switchMap could cancel a request if the source emits quickly enough.
-In these scenarios mergeMap is the correct option.
+In these scenarios is the correct option.

 Examples